bazelbuild/rules_docker/docker/toolchain_container/README.md

         <p>
           Same args as https://github.com/bazelbuild/rules_docker#container_image-1
       minus:
-          debs: debian packages should be listed in 'packages', or be included in 'installables_tar' as .deb files.
+          debs: debian packages should be listed in `packages`, or be included in `installables_tar` as .deb files.
       plus:
           language_layers: a list of language_tool_layer.
           installables_tar: a tar of debian packages to install in the base image.